alferz/NodeJKBMS/README.md

 }
 ```

 The second is `<topic>/cells` This is published at the set interval and contains the voltages of your individual cells.
-This contains the data from register 0x04

 Example:
 ```json